SeedSigner/seedsigner/README.md

 **On Windows (inside Powershell):** Run this command
 ```
+<#
-# Read the content of the seedsigner.0.6.0.sha256 (manifest) file and loop through each line
+Read the contents of the manifest file (seedsigner.0.6.0.sha256) and
+loop through each line to check
-# to check if the computed hash matches the expected hash.
+if the computed hash matches the expected hash.#>
 Get-Content seedsigner.0.6.0.sha256 | ForEach-Object {

-    # Split the line by two spaces to extract the filename and the expected hash
+    # Split each line to extract the binary filename and its expected hash.
     $hash, $filename = $_ -Split '  '

     # Check if the binary file exists,